 42. Financial arrangements

-(1) Funds received by the Foundation are to be credited to an account called the “Botanic Gardens and Parks Foundation Account” —
+(1) An account called the Botanic Gardens and Parks Foundation Account is to be established —

-(a) at the Treasury; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) with the approval of the Treasurer, at a bank,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-and if paragraph (a) applies the Foundation Account is to form part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985.
+to which the funds received by the Foundation are to be credited.

 (2) The Foundation Account is to be charged with all expenditure lawfully incurred by the Foundation in the performance of its functions.

 (3) Moneys standing to the credit of the Foundation Account —